Blockchain: What You Need to Know to Know if it’s What You Need

 2. Do these parties trust each other?

 However, if your organization requires multiple parties to generate data in a shared data set, the critical question to answer is if they trust each other.
 And by trust, I am referring to the potential for participating parties to have diverging interests.
-If there is an advantage to one party not providing data to another within a network, or providing inaccurate data, then there is the potential for diverging interests between the parties and they would not inherently trust each other.
+If there is an advantage to one party not providing data to another within a network or providing inaccurate data, then there is the potential for diverging interests between the parties, and they would not inherently trust each other.
 In this case, Blockchain technology is worth further exploring to see how your organization could leverage the innate security and transparency benefits it provides.

 Additional Resources